 8. Uncontrolled arguing can quickly develop into insulting

-When two parties are having a fierce argument, it’s very easy to lose control over emotions and start criticizing negatively their whole personalities.
+When two parties have a fierce argument, it’s effortless to lose control over emotions and negatively criticize their whole personalities.
 But whenever you have a conflict, you should speak only about the actual deeds and behavior, but not about the person in general.

-For example, your spouse forgets to take the leftovers and you say ‘You’re so messy and lazy!’
-This is the quickest way to aggravate the clash and cause a breakdown in relationship.
-Most people tend to take things personally, that’s why be careful with your criticism.
+For example, your spouse forgets to take the leftovers, and you say, ‘You’re so messy and lazy!’
+This is the quickest way to aggravate the clash and cause a breakdown in the relationship.
+Most people tend to take things; personally, that’s why be careful with your criticism.

 9. I always draw a conclusion

-Try to realize that all the people you meet in your life are your teachers and you should be grateful for every lesson they teach you.
-Such an attitude helps me to avoid conflicts and stay in good relationship with most of the people around.
+Try to realize that all the people you meet in your life are your teachers, and you should be grateful for every lesson they teach you.
+Such an attitude helps me avoid conflicts and stay in a good relationship with most people around.